 Elderly Laws have changed every year since 2012

 California Congressmen present changes to these life altering laws so that elders are protected.
 But as programs go undiscovered so do they lose federal funding.
 The Law Offices of Sandra Diaz PC is headed by those that are instrumental in the National Academy of Elder Law Attorneys (NAELA).
 NAELA is likened to an additional Bar Association, with specific stringent protocols that attorneys must meet to be specialized in elder law care.
 The governing and legislative bodies monitor these laws rigorously due to the exposed nature and the importance of the needs of elder persons.
 Lawmakers realize the risk levels imposed on vulnerable seniors.

 Afford Your Loved Ones Every Protection Under the Law

 Currently there are congressional legislator’s assembly bills, senate bills, and even special session proposed bills currently in debate.
 Having counsel that is up to date on the changes in legislation both last year, and for those proposed are in the best position to exploit benefits and avoid deficiencies of the new legislation.

 Sandra Diaz is a former President of the Southern California Chapter of NAELA.
-She is also a Marine Corp Veteran who is very familiar with benefits afforded exclusively to veterans and their spouses.
+She is also a Marine Corps Veteran who is very familiar with benefits afforded exclusively to veterans and their spouses.

-Whether you are planning for your own future or need assistance in caring for a loved one, the California Elder Law Center PC is ready to help.
-Schedule a free consultation with one of the attorneys by calling 562-377-7710 or toll free 877-377-7411, or by simply contacting us online.
+Whether you are planning for your own future or need assistance in Long Term Care Planning in Long Beach, The Law Offices of Sandra Diaz PC are ready to help.
+Schedule a free consultation with one of the attorneys by calling 562-210-5790 or toll free 877-377-7411, or by simply contacting us online.